parulnith/blog/_posts/2021-05-06-The curious case of Simpson’s Paradox.md

 ![Culmen length vs. culmen depth of the penguins | Image by Author](https://cdn-images-1.medium.com/max/2000/1*pI8zh6NZE_JV262dcpv-iA.png)

 Here we see a negative association between culmen length and culmen depth for the data set.
 The results above demonstrate that the longer the culmen or the beak, the less dense it is.
-We have also calculated the correlation coefficient between the two columns to view the negative association using the [Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient#:~:text=In%20statistics%2C%20the%20Pearson%20correlation,between%20two%20sets%20of%20data.)(PCC), referred to as Pearson’s r.
-The PCC *is a number between -1 and 1 and measures the linear correlation between two data sets.
+We have also calculated the correlation coefficient between the two columns to view the negative association using the [Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient#:~:text=In%20statistics%2C%20the%20Pearson%20correlation,between%20two%20sets%20of%20data.)(PCC), referred to as **Pearson’s r**.
+The PCC is a number between -1 and 1 and measures the linear correlation between two data sets.
 The Scipy library provides a method called pearsonr() for the same.

 ### Drilling down at Species level